wmmnola/OpenNodeTransport/README.md

 node(Red is a negative growthRate, green is a postive one.)
 The growth rate is usually positive so long as the node's infastructure can support more.
 Infastructure of a destination node is increased everytime a commuter reaches that node.

+If two nodes grow to the point of overlap, the node with the larger infastructure will absorb the smaller node.
+This means that the population, and connections in the smaller node will be inherited by the larger one.

 ## Improvements to make